Disease control as an optimization problem: Optimization over discrete policies of disease control

-In that case, however, the gradient method would not work.
-Note that the Heaviside function has zero derivative everywhere except at $0$.
+To optimize over such discrete policies via gradient descent methods, one could think of introducing a continuous variable $\lambda\in \R$ and writing its effect on the disease's equations of motion by means of a piece-wise continuous function of $\lambda$, e.g.: $s(t) =\Theta(\lambda)$, for $t\in[t_1,t_2]$.
+Here $\Theta(z)$ denotes the Heaviside function (i.e., $\Theta(z)$ equals $1$ for $z\geq 0$, or $0$, otherwise).
+In this case, however, the gradient method would not work, since the Heaviside function has zero derivative everywhere except at $0$.
 In every iteration of Adam, $\nabla_\lambda A$ would be null, and so $\lambda^{(k)}=\lambda^{(0)}$ for all $k$.

-Optimizing over discrete variables is, in general, a very difficult endeavor: apparently simple problems can be argued not to have an efficient solution \cite{SAT}.
-In this paper, we propose a simple heuristic to attack this problem in this particular situation.
+Applying the gradient method to optimize over policies for disease control involving discrete government interventions is therefore not straightforward.
+In the following, we propose two heuristics to tackle this problem.